-Local authority and London Fairness Commissions
+London and Local Authority Fairness Commissions

 The Islington Fairness Commission was set up in June 2010 to look into how to make the borough a fairer place.
 It was co-chaired by Professor Richard Wilkinson, one of the authors of ‘The Spirit Level: Why More Equal Societies Almost Always Do Better’.
 The Commission’s final report was published in June 2011, making key recommendations in seven areas to help make the borough a fairer place for all.

-Click here for article by Giles Fraser about the Tower Hamlets Fairness Commission (3 November 2012)
+- Tower Hamlets Fairness Commission and article by Giles Fraser about the Tower Hamlets Fairness Commission (3 November 2012)

 - York Fairness Commission